josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 - Running `(pdf)tex _&lt;name&gt;_.dtx` extracts the code and associated files (ins, README, _etc_.).
 - Running `(pdf)latex _&lt;name&gt;_.dtx` does the extraction then typesets the documentation.
 This way, the documentation always has the latest code available, and users don't need to worry about which method they use to get stuff extracted.

 Most of the ideas here are not mine: Will Robertson came up with a lot of this.
 I'm just going to give some details of what is going on.
 I'm going to present the source in order, with a section of the source followed by some comments explaining what is going on.
-I'm going to call the demonstration package ‘demopkg’: something easy for search and replace.
+I'm going to call the demonstration package 'demopkg': something easy for search and replace.
 Where ever possible, `\jobname` is used in the source so that the file name changes automatically when moving from one package to another.

 ```latex
 % \iffalse meta-comment